lazy-eggplant/vs.http/README.md

 ../build/vs.http
 ```

-By default, it will load the `server.cfg` in that location.
-Else its default internal profile will be used.
+It has an internal default profile for the folder layout.
-A profile can also be passed as the first and only argument.
+Still, a custom profile can be passed as the first and only argument.

 ## Not in scope